 I believe that there is inherent value in having a paid premium resource (e.g., my book).
 Don’t get me wrong, I think it’s great to have blog posts and StackOverflow answers and whatever else.
 But a book shows a level of commitment from an author that goes far beyond; it establishes his/her belief in the platform, backed by a serious time investment.
 A good book will also save its readers hours and hours of stumbling in the dark.
 And so I firmly believe that such resource should be a paid one (albeit at a reasonable price, one that lets a reader show his appreciation for the work, while still being affordable enough that cost isn’t prohibitive).

 So, all this being said… that’s why my book is a paid resource.
 But the motivation is backed by a philosophical belief in the intrinsic value of paid things, not by greed.
-And so, in the spirit of backing this statement by action, and by spreading the goodness that technology brings, I am donating the entirety of my book profits to charity, with a focus on disaster relief and humanitarian aid.
+And so, in the spirit of backing this statement by action, and by spreading the goodness that technology brings, I am donating the entirety of my book profits to charity, with a focus on disaster relief, humanitarian aid, and environmental issues.
 Moreover, through Microsoft’s generosity, any amount I donate will be matched 100% by Microsoft’s employee-giving matching program, doubling the donations’ impact.

 Below, I will maintain a log of my profits to date, as well as an account of which charities I’ve donated to, for full transparency.
 If you have any questions, just email me.